 How do we farm?

 We aim to create a healthy environment.
 Our goals are healthy soils and healthy people.
 We are not certified organic, rather our vegetables are Certified Naturally Grown.
 We use organic materials, amendments and processes and participate in an annual peer inspection.
 Our aim is to ensure that the soil is better for us having grown on it.
-We use purchased compost and cover cropping to ensure the long term fertility of our soil.
+We use purchased compost, cover cropping, mulching and no-till practices to ensure the long term fertility of our soil.

 Cover cropping is essential to our farm's fertility.
 By growing legume crops, we harness the nitrogen that is in the air, free for the taking.
 When we mix this with grasses, we are adding organic matter to the soil that is then processed by the life of the soil.
 As we increase the amount of organic matter in the soil, the plants are healthier.
 To the right is a picture of buckwheat in full bloom.
 The insects love it and it holds the soil in between spring and fall crops.